Choose another writer in this calendar:

 ||Djuna Chappell Barnes (1892-1982)|

 "Barnes knew most intimately many lesbians, such as the subjects of her in-joke satire, Ladies Almanack, including Natalie Barney, Janet Flanner, and Dolly Wilde, who had absolutely no relationship to the women she described in Nightwood...
 Barnes also knew enough to agree with Natalie Barney that Proust's treatment of flighty lesbians who follow gay male patterns of cruising and sexual contacts in Remembrance of Things Past was "improbable."
 Yet Barnes's treatment in her own novel was not much different.
 It attests to the power of literary images over lesbian writers that, even after criticizing Proust's lies, Barnes called on her knowledge of lesbians in literature rather than in life in order to write her own novel."
-(Lillian Faderman in Surpassing the Love of Men, 1994)
+(Surpassing the Love of Men: Romantic Friendship and Love Between Women from the Renaissance to the Present by Lillian Faderman, 1985, p.
+365)

 Djuna Barnes was born in Cornwall-on-Hudson.
 Her wealthy and free-spirited father, Henry Budington ("Wald") Barnes, was an unsuccessful painter, who ran a farm on Long Island.
 Elizabeth (Chappel) Barnes, Djuna's mother, was an English violinist.
 Djuna was raised by her mother and her suffragist grandmother, Zadel.
 She and the four other children of the family were taught outside the school system.
 According to Andrew Field's biography, she could have suffered some psychosexual abuse at home.
 In her works, her vision of love contains an element of incest.
 On the other hand, this atmosphere of understated perversity was typical for fin-de-siècle novels.
 At the age of eighteen, Barnes was "married" in an informal ceremony to the fifty-two-year old Perce Faulkner, the brother of Wald Barnes' mistress Fanny Faulkner.